Dev guideRecipesAPI ReferenceChangelog

 Implement custom content logic

-Customize how content is processed before indexing by subscribing to CMS 12 content events.
+Customize how the system processes content before indexing by subscribing to content events in CMS 12.

 public class CustomContentEventHandler : IInitializableModule